 If a doctor makes an error in prescribing medication to a patient, it can pose a considerable threat to the health of the individual.
 An incorrect prescription can result in an overdose or drug interaction that can cause illness, long-term damage, disability, and in some cases, death.
 In instances in which the doctor prescribes an improper amount or improper medication, the patient may suffer serious harm from the failure to cure a curable disease.

 As the patient is likely to lack an understanding of medical drugs and their effects, he or she is completely dependent on the doctor for the proper administration of medication.
 This dependency means that doctors, nurses, pharmacists and medical technicians have a professional and legal obligation to provide patients with the most diligent care possible.
 Any failure to perform as required can lead to a medical malpractice claim.
-If you or a family member has suffered because of medication errors, contact Locks Law today.
-One of our New York, New Jersey, and Philadelphia, Pennsylvania medical negligence and malpractice lawyers can review your case, free of charge, with no obligation.
+If you or a family member has suffered because of medication errors, contact the Locks Law Firm today to schedule a free, confidential consultation with one of our Pennsylvania, New Jersey or New York medical negligence and malpractice lawyers.

 Symptoms of an Overdose